-Freight costs are a necessity for today's manufacturers.
-Star Trek would have us instantly teleporting across distance and space but until that becomes a reality, we need to rely on planes, trains & automobiles (and occasionally boats) to get materials from suppliers to customers.
+Star Trek would have us instantly teleporting across distance & space but until that becomes a reality, we must rely on planes, trains & automobiles (and occasionally boats) to get materials from suppliers to customers.

-With over 60 years of experience in supplying our custom parts to customers throughout North America and across the oceans, we've encountered our share of "faux pas" with shipping.
-So here are a few things to think about in the pursuit of getting your parts on time, in one piece, at a somewhat reasonable cost.
+With over 60 years of experience in supplying our custom parts to customers throughout North America and across the oceans, we've encountered our share of "unfortunate events" with shipping.
+So here are a few things to think about in the pursuit of getting your parts on time, intact, and at a somewhat reasonable cost.

 - Let us know who your favourite carrier is (courier, trucking company, delivery service, Uber...). *Note that you need to consider if it's a heavy item or a large quantity; shipping hundreds of pounds by air is going to increase the cost significantly.